apify/apify-docs/docs/actors/tasks.md

 ![Run an Apify task]({{@asset actors/images/create-task-run.webp}})

-In addition, you can run a task using:
+You can also run tasks using:

 - [Schedules]({{@link schedules.md}}).
 - Directly via the [Apify API](/api/v2#/reference/actor-tasks/run-collection/run-task).